Michael Stephens (soccer): Professional

 Stephens was drafted in the first round (16th overall) of the 2010 MLS SuperDraft by Los Angeles Galaxy.
 He made his professional debut on March 27, 2010, in Galaxy's opening game of the 2010 MLS season against New England Revolution.

 In March 2014, Stephens signed a two-year contract with Norwegian Tippeligaen side Stabæk.
 After one season with Stabæk, Stephens returned to MLS on 9 December 2014, signing with Chicago Fire.
 After the end of 2016 season, Fire did not exercise his contract option and he became a free agent.

 After his release from Chicago, Stephens joined North American Soccer League side San Francisco Deltas on January 6, 2017.

 International

 Stephens was a member of U.S. squad at the 2009 FIFA U-20 World Cup, having previously scored a goal in consecutive games against Costa Rica with the Under-20s in May.
 He was the US's starting forward in three games at the 2007 Pan American Games, and featured for the Under-18 National Team in 2006, scoring one goal with three assists.
-Previously, he had been a member of the U-17 National Team Residency Program from 2004–06, and played with the U-15 and U-16 National Teams.
+Previously, he had been a member of the U-17 National Team Residency Program from 2004 to 2006, and played with the U-15 and U-16 National Teams.